Graham's number stable digits: An exact solution

-Graham's number, $G \coloneqq g_{64}$, is a large number introduced by Ronald Graham to Martin Gardner in the late '70.
-In that context, for the sake of simplicity, Graham replaced the actual upper bound of a very hard open problem in the field of Ramsey Theory, proved in a 1971 paper written by himself and Bruce Lee Rothschild \cite{98}, with an easier one (which was subsequently cited by the 1980 edition of the ``Guinness Book of World Records'' \cite{99}).
+Graham's number, $G := g_{64}$, is a large number introduced by Ronald Graham and communicated to Martin Gardner in the late 1970s~\cite{gardner-1977}.
+In that context, for the sake of simplicity, Graham replaced the actual upper bound of a very hard open problem in the field of Ramsey theory, proved in a 1971 paper written by himself and Bruce Lee Rothschild \cite{98}, with an easier one (which was subsequently cited by the 1980 edition of the ``Guinness Book of World Records'' \cite{99}).

 In detail, assuming that each digit of Graham's number occupies one Planck length cubed (i.e., a Planck volume), the observable universe is far too small to contain an ordinary digital representation of $G$.
-Nevertheless, we can iteratively define Graham's number in a few lines \cite{10}, providing a finite upper bound to the problem of finding which is the smallest number of dimensions of a hypercube such that every two-colouring of its edges contains a monochromatic complete subgraph of four vertices forming a square.
+Nevertheless, we can iteratively define Graham's number in a few lines \cite{10}, providing a finite upper bound to the problem of finding the smallest dimension of a hypercube such that every two-colouring of its edges contains a monochromatic complete subgraph of four vertices forming a square~\cite{exoo-2003}.

 By construction, Graham's number is an iterated base $3$ hexation (where integer hexation is an iterated pentation, which, in turn, is an iterated tetration, which, in turn, is an iterated exponentiation, and so forth).